Studying as well as the preparations for it are expensive.

 A budget contains an overview of the income available to you and the costs and expenses you are going to pay on a monthly basis.
 Knowing how much money you are able to spend will inform crucial decisions about work and leisure.

-We have provided some information and forms to help you put together your own budget.
+Here you find information and forms to help you put together your own budget (only in German, French or Italien).

 What does it cost to prepare for university study?